-The potential impacts of noise emissions from the seismic source on fishes and elasmobranchs during the Sauropod 3D MSS are considered to be localised and of no lasting effect, and restricted to temporary behavioural changes (avoidance) in any isolated individuals that may transit the area in close proximity to the operating seismic source.
-Based on the timing and duration (up to 60 days) of seismic acquisition, and the control measures that will be implemented, predicted noise levels from seismic acquisition are not considered likely to cause injury or TTS effects, or result in any ecologically significant impacts at a population level for any species of fishes that may be present within or adjacent to the Acquisition Area during the Sauropod 3D MSS.
+The potential impacts of noise emissions from the seismic source on fishes and elasmobranchs during the Sauropod 3D MSS are considered to be localised and have no lasting effects on populations.
+Impacts are primarily expected to be restricted to temporary changes, such as to fish behaviours and local distribution (e.g. avoidance).
+Such changes are recoverable and normal behaviours and distributions may return to normal within minutes, hours or days of exposure the operating seismic source, based on available studies.
+Predicted noise levels from seismic acquisition are unlikely to cause mortality or injury to the mobile demersal and pelagic species that are likely to be present in the Operational Area.
+There is the potential for TTS effects in some fishes exposed in close proximity to the seismic acquisition, however, if TTS does occur the effects are temporary and will recover.
+Overall, the Sauropod 3D MSS is not expected to result in any ecologically significant impacts at a population level for any species of fishes that may be present within or adjacent to the Sauropod 3D MSS.